namkoong-lab/Inductive-biases-exchangeable-sequence/README.md

-# Joint Prediction with Exchangeable Sequence Model
+# Architectural and Inferential Inductive Biases For Exchangeable Sequence Modeling

-This repository contains the code for the project "Joint Prediction with Exchangeable Sequence Model".
+This repository contains the code for the paper "Architectural and Inferential Inductive Biases For Exchangeable Sequence Modeling".

 ## File Structure